Reds keep rolling, hit 4 HRs to back Castillo, sweep Pirates - WHIZ News

+CINCINNATI (AP) — The names might not ring out like Rose, Morgan, Bench and the Big Red Machine.

+But Tyler Naquin, Nick Castellanos, Jonathan India and these Cincinnati Reds are breaking loose for runs in bunches.

-CINCINNATI (AP) — Tyler Naquin hit another leadoff home run and the high-scoring Cincinnati Reds kept rolling, backing Luis Castillo to rout the Pittsburgh Pirates 11-4 Wednesday for their fifth straight win.
+Naquin hit another leadoff homer and the high-scoring Reds kept rolling, backing Luis Castillo to rout the Pittsburgh Pirates 11-4 Wednesday for their fifth straight win.

+“The determination to win games is there,” Reds manager David Bell said.
+“And by no means do I sense any sort of letup.
+Guys are way too smart for that.
+They know what’s ahead of us.”

 Their 56 runs are the most in Reds franchise history through the first six games of a season.
-The 1976 Big Red Machine with Joe Morgan, Pete Rose, Johnny Bench and Tony Perez scored 51 en route to a second straight championship.
+The 1976 team with Morgan, Rose, Bench and Tony Perez scored 51 en route to a second straight World Series championship.

+The Pirates absorbed the brunt of Cincinnati’s rampage this week, outscored 30-8 in the three-game series sweep.

+“We’re definitely ready to get out of Cincinnati,” manager Derek Shelton said.

 Naquin jumped on Chad Kuhl’s first pitch for his second career leadoff home run, and second in as many days.
 He became the first Reds batter with leadoff home runs in consecutive appearances since Eddie Milner on June 24-25, 1984.